Third-party penetration testing is how organizations find out what their internal teams have stopped seeing.

 Third-party penetration testing is most effective when integrated into a proactive security programme rather than treated as a one-off checkbox.
 The right schedule ensures continuous visibility of emerging threats while aligning with compliance requirements and business priorities.

-PCI DSS: Annual testing + after major system changes
+PCI DSS: Annual testing, plus after any major system change

 ISO 27001: Regular testing as part of continuous improvement